jerryagenyi/ChMS/docs/ai-context.md

 3. **Frontend**:

-   - Tailwind CSS for styling
+   - Chakra UI for styling (replacing Tailwind)
    - Framer Motion for animations
    - SWR for real-time updates